-Massachusetts electrician licensing — what you need to know
+Massachusetts journeyman electrician exam: what to expect

-Last reviewed May 2026
+Last reviewed July 2026

 Massachusetts licensing authority